rusinikita/trainer/README.md

 ### And other

-- Challenge code already in you clipboard.
+- Challenge code copies to clipboard automatically.
 You don't have to manually select and copy text.
 - Adaptive UI.
 Interface changes with terminal window size.

 ## Support a project community